-A childhood summer favorite is exploring new playgrounds.
+A childhood summer favorite activity is exploring new playgrounds.
 At Integrated Pediatric Therapies, we love a good playground, especially one that is inclusive and accessible.
-When you and your child are at the playground this summer, consider the following tips from our the IPT therapists.
+When you and your child are at the playground this summer, consider the following tips from our IPT therapists.

 - Take a photo of the playground when you arrive so your child can communicate by pointing to what they want to play next.

 - On the swing or slide, use carrier phrases to increase language, such as “ready, set,” pause, and “go.”
 If your child isn’t using verbal language, have them high five you to communicate “go.”